anytizer/api.php/readme.md

 ## API Structure

-	/resource/method/[data/id,...]
+	/{resource}/{method}/[data/id,...]

+All other parameters in $_GET, $_POST, $_SERVER headers remain unchanged.
+They are available globally.
+Data found in php://input will however replace the empty $_POST.
+This may be useful in case your API Gateway is receiving conents from AngularJS like clients.

 ## APIs Served

-Following are the valid endpoints to test this application.
+Following are the valid example purpose endpoints to test this application.
 Results are calculated from the database server.

 	/
 	/age